Achievements

 inland portion of the confined aquifer, respectively, is

-comprehensive tidal efficiency of the leaky confined aquifer system, is the
+comprehensive tidal efficiency of the leaky confined aquifer system,

 fixed phase shift (radian) and unattached variables x and t.